 Some actions are complete without a receiver.
 They do not need an Object.
 Verbs that do not require an Object are called INTRANSITIVE VERBS.

-For example, you can say, “I work.”
-Your sentence is finished.
+For example, you can say, “I work,” or “I teach,” or “Everyday, I run.”
+Those sentences are complete.
 No more information is required.